 The stench of death hung heavy over the killing grounds, thick and stagnant in the summer heat.
-It wasn’t the first time Alfrid Valens had seen a dead body, it was a soldier’s duty to make as many of them as possible, after all.
+It wasn’t the first time Alfrid Valens had seen a dead body.
+It was a soldier’s duty to make as many of them as possible, after all.
 But what he saw brought him near to retching.
-The men had been dead for a week, maybe more, just as the riders had said.
+The men were dead for a week, maybe more, just as the riders had said.

 “Looks like they were right.”
-Eryk coughed, shielding his nose with the back of his hand.
+Eryk coughed.
+He shielded his nose with the back of his hand.

 “What sort of brigands would do something like this and not take a single thing off the bodies?”
 Alfrid pondered out loud.

 It seemed strange for anyone to attack a Betanthian patrol and not take their pick of the spoils.
-There was plenty of fine steel, armor, and provisions, all of which could fetch decent coin.
-Or be put to good use, if one were so inclined.
+There was plenty of fine steel and provisions, all of which could fetch a decent coin.
+Or be put to good use if one were so inclined.

 He swatted at a fly that danced around his face, then donned a crested steel helm over his mop of shaggy blonde hair.
-Alfrid Valens was the last son of a dying line, and had produced no heirs for himself.
+Alfrid Valens was the last son of a dying line and had produced no heirs for himself.
 His father reminded him of it often.
-He was every bit the image of Lord Cedric, and just as stony and calculating—though a man of fewer words, if such a thing were possible.
+He was every bit the image of Lord Cedric and just as stony and calculating, though a man of far fewer words, if such a thing was possible.

-Alfrid grunted.
-There was some truth to what he said.
-The barbarian tribes were more akin to animals than men.
+There was truth to what he said.
+The barbarian tribes were more akin to animals as opposed to men.
 But it was Dhuuld Lurrson’s job to keep the peace in Khorrtal and the surrounding lands, a peace that was often precarious.
 That was the agreement, the price for their relative autonomy.
-What good was a chieftain that couldn’t uphold his end of the bargain?
+What good was a chieftain who couldn’t uphold his end of the bargain?